 Armand & Kinsella’s exhibition of our culture in freefall is done in poetry unprettified, poetry refusing to be polite, poetry full of the noise & distraction & stupidity & outrageousness & tedium & entertainingness we have lately come to enjoy so desperately.
 If the picture it paints is one of “the immense panorama of futility which is contemporary history,” then so be it—it does for a freshly post-Trumpian & post-covid culture what Joyce’s Ulysses had done for post-WW1 Europe.
 One hundred years later, it continues unabashedly in the unfinished project of radical avant-gardism, keeping its message such that it “stays news.”

-My next instalment, in two-three weeks’ time, will be devoted to a 2020/21 miscellany, ft. the recent work of Ansgar Allen, Joe Darlington, Rikki Ducornet & René Georg Vasicek.
+My next instalment, after a summer break, will be devoted to a 2020/21 miscellany, ft. the recent work of Ansgar Allen, Rikki Ducornet & René Georg Vasicek.

 © David Vichnar, 2021